 them will extend their large particle trapping capabilities, most smoke or odor adsorption

 will have ceased.
-There is some flexibility in this, so either cleaning, to extend the life, or
+There is some flexibility in this, so in most cases, cleaning and reusing prefilters or

 Beware of Scams and False Advertising

 As the case with many industries, there are

 good guys, bad guys, and some in between.
 In the past, there was a very good example of the problems

 within this industry.
 According to the EPA as well as Consumer

 Reports, many manufacturers were falsely advertising that ozone cleaners